OpenTempus/OpenTempus/README.md

 ## OpenTempus and Agrolly

 The core long-term forecasting capabilities of the Agrolly solution have been open sourced as OpenTempus, which is a complete solution on its own.
 You can learn more about [Agrolly its history on the Call for Code website](https://developer.ibm.com/callforcode/solutions/agrolly/).

+### The OpenTempus name

+The Name chosen for the open soruce solution is OpenTempus.
+The word "Open" comes from Open-source solutions and the word "Tempus" is a Latin word for Climate.
+Besides, “Open Tempus” means clear sky, with no extreme weather parameters, which for agriculture purposes is good.
+Agrolly wants to provide a clear vision of the forecasts upfront to fight climate change and improve productivity.

 ## The story